Pricing

 3. Reviewing your evidence in detail.

-5. Drafting any supporting documentation needed for the application.
+5. Drafting any supporting documentation needed for your application.

-6. Providing a legal covering letter, making any factual and legal representations necessary for the application.
+6. Providing a legal covering letter, and making any factual and legal representations necessary for your application.

 9. Informing you of the outcome of your application and advising on any resulting questions.